Rp-Shamita/Rp-Shamita/README.md

 - 👋 Hi, I’m @Rp-Shamita
 - 👀 I’m interested in Web Development and Cloud Computing
-- 🌱 I’m currently learning React js, Node js, Azure Fundamentals and other cloud services
+- 🌱 I’m currently learning React js, Node js, Azure Fundamentals, Docker, Kubernetes and other cloud services
 - 💞️ I’m looking to collaborate on any project that helps me learn more and gain knowledge, experience
 - 📫 How to reach me linkedin:- https://www.linkedin.com/in/shamita-r-p-796a18194/